 - Homeless parents, working with CCH, bring a successful lawsuit stopping DCFS removal of children from families experiencing homelessness.
 Norman v.
 Johnson establishes multi-million dollar housing assistance fund at DCFS.

-- CCH works successfully to establish the Low Income Housing Trust Fund Commission to oversee and expand the funds that maintain and create affordable housing in Chicago.
+- CCH works to establish the Chicago Low Income Housing Trust Fund Commission.
+It will oversee funds to maintain and create affordable housing in Chicago.

 - CCH works with the city of Chicago to increase resources for homeless shelters to $3 million.